elias-wahl/EULAG-Framework/README.md

 - load_again: loads run folders from the archive to the work directory so they can be used as starting points for reruns

 **config/**
--config: includes all paths that are custom for each user and system
+- config: includes all paths that are custom for each user and system